material-foundation/material-remixer-android/README.md

 }
 ```

+##### Integer List Variable

+- `key` the key for this variable, you can use it to share the same value across activities, if not set it assumes the method name.
+- `title` the displayable name of the variable, if not set assumes `key`
+- `defaultValue` the initial value, if not set assumes the first in the `possibleValues` list
+- `possibleValues` the list of possible values.
+- `layoutId` a layoutId to display this, must implement RemixerItemWidget.
+It assumes a sensible default if unset.

-A variable that lets you pick colors from a list:
+A variable that lets you pick colors from a list, this example uses a custom layout id to guarantee that it's treated as a Color:
 ```java
 @IntegerListVariableMethod(
     title = "Title Color",